Charles Ora Card

 Charles Ora Card (November 5, 1839 – September 9, 1906) was the American founder of Cardston, Alberta, the first Mormon settlement in Canada.
 He has been referred to as "Canada's Brigham Young".
 Card was a Mormon pioneer as a teenager, traveling from the eastern United States to Utah Territory in the 1850s.
 After arriving in Utah, he supervised the construction of the Logan Utah Temple, served as a city councilman, and was appointed to the first board of trustees of Brigham Young College.
-Card was then tasked by leaders in the LDS Church to travel north to Canada and establish a Latter-day Saint colony there.
+Card was then tasked by leaders in the Church of Jesus Christ of Latter-day Saints (LDS Church) to travel north to Canada and establish a Latter-day Saint colony there.
 He worked to make the community self-sufficient, participating in irrigation projects.
 Card was a practitioner of plural marriage, marrying a total of four wives and having sixteen children.
 He served in leadership positions within the LDS Church, mainly as stake president.
 He was the spiritual and economic leader of Cardston.

 Early life

 Card was born in Ossian, New York, to Cyrus Williams Card and Sarah Ann Tuttle.
 In 1846, the family moved to St. Joseph County, Michigan, and later returned to New York.
-Card and his parents joined the Church of Jesus Christ of Latter-day Saints (LDS Church) in 1856, and that same year the Card family set out to join the body of Latter-day Saints in Utah Territory.
+Card and his parents joined the LDS Church in 1856, and that same year the family set out to join the body of Latter-day Saints in Utah Territory.
 Together they crossed the plains in one of the Mormon pioneer handcart companies.
 Sixteen-year-old Card assisted by standing guard, hunting buffalo, and carrying women and children across rivers.
 Once they arrived, the Card family settled first in Farmington, Utah, and later moved to Logan in 1860.
 There, Card built a log cabin for his family.
-He joined the local group of minute men and fought in disputes with Native Americans in 1852 and 1860.
+He joined the local group of minutemen and fought in disputes with Native Americans in 1852 and 1860.
 He attended school in Ogden.
 He also worked at his father's sawmill and small farm.
 He later owned both.